 - private SQL area

-- PL/SQL procedures and package: Executable representation of PL/SQL packages, procedures and functions that may be used repeatedly by many sessions.
-It also holds stored trigger code.
+- PL/SQL procedures and package: Executable representation of PL/SQL packages, procedures, and functions that may be used repeatedly by many sessions.
+It also holds stored trigger codes.

 - control structures: lock and library cache handles